Search programs

 Select your program

-Some students apply to a single program tailored to their interests and needs, while others submit multiple applications to increase their chances.
+Some students apply to a single program tailored to their interests and needs, while others submit multiple applications to improve their odds of acceptance.
 Whatever you choose, most schools charge an application fee, which can add up if you apply to several schools.
 If you need financial assistance, contact the school to ask about a fee waiver.

 Determine how you’ll pay for your degree